 - Vendor liability: Some providers focus on verification, authentication and due diligence.
 Others go further and offer you “suggestions” or “professional advice” whether you should onboard a potential customer.
 Especially for the second type of service providers, you need to understand to what extent the company assumes responsibility.
 Are they going to cover your loses if they have made a mistake?
 In practice, most providers reduce their liability as much as possible.

 AML/KYC requirements are here to stay.
 The trend shows that they will only get tougher.
 Startups should use their resources smarter.
 Building immediately fully-fledged compliance department and dedicating staff to perform costly, manual compliance process might be not the most efficient way.
-AML/KYC providers help new companies automate authentication and due diligence processes and as well as reduce regulatory risk.
+AML/KYC providers help new companies automate authentication and due diligence processes as well as reduce regulatory risk.
 However, you have to choose your provider wisely.
+And not to rely on banks to be responsible instead.